Overview

 Revoke Sessions and Lock Account works for all account types, including on-prem synced and hybrid accounts.

-2. Disable Persistence Mechanisms
+Step 3: Disable Persistence Mechanisms

 Attackers often create persistence mechanisms to maintain access even after password changes.
 Petra identifies these mechanisms and lets you one-click disable them.